tokenized/docs/concepts-operations.md

 * [Confiscation](../protocol/actions#action-confiscation) (Action Code: E4)
 * [Reconciliation](../protocol/actions#action-reconciliation) (Action Code: E5)

-<a name="registry-operations"></a>
+<a name="register-operations"></a>
-### Registry Operations
+### Register Operations

-Registry operations allow a user or issuer to set up and manage on-chain registers which can be used for any purpose.
+Register operations allow a user or issuer to set up and manage on-chain registers which can be used for any purpose.
 Registers do not require a smart contract.

 * [Establishment](../protocol/actions#action-establishment) (Action Code: R1)
 * [Addition](../protocol/actions#action-addition) (Action Code: R2)